27th Annual Wisconsin American Indian Studies Summer Institute

 Perhaps most importantly, participants will have the opportunity to work in small groups to develop an action plan with access to a variety of resources to teach others what they have learned.
 Events will include a celebration of the relationships we have made and the things we have learned at the summer institute.

-Agenda and Daily Activities (Tentative)
+Agenda and Daily Activities (Tentative and Subject to Change)

 -